zethkane/Maven.Quiz5/README.md

 ### SortedGroup<T>
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a generic wrapper for sorted `List` object.
 * **Methods to Complete**
 	* `insert(T value)`
 	* `delete(T value)`